retrogrand/brxbox/README.md

 # 🧱 BRXBOX ⧉ A Design Model for Synthetic Cognition

-Snap together AI bricks into BRXgraphs and observe what mind takes shape inside.
+Snap together AI bricks into a PLX and observe what mind takes shape inside.

 _Status: v0.2.1 (alpha design model)_